kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ### Non-Goals

-- Defining hardware-specific attribute names (these remain driver-defined)
+- Defining hardware-specific affinity key names (these remain driver-defined)
 - Managing the physical lifecycle of the device configuration (this remains the driver's responsibility)
 - Changing how capacity is tracked (that's KEP-5075)